 Long Lane is a very small town located in the state of Missouri.
 With a population of 2,885 people and just one neighborhood, Long Lane is the 216th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Long Lane is generally considered to be a blue-collar town.
-42.58% of the Long Lane workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Long Lane, you'll notice that it is more blue-collar than most other communities in America.
+42.58% of Long Lane’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Long Lane is a town of construction workers and builders, managers, and transportation and shipping workers.
 There are especially a lot of people living in Long Lane who work in management occupations (21.66%), sales jobs (9.02%), and healthcare (6.56%).

 Telecommuters are a relatively large percentage of the workforce: 10.26% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.